As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 This leads to one of the most important aspects of a Mohs’ hardness test kit in terms of practicality: the scratching tip.
 As we will see, there are some kits that use only large stones for their hardness in a kit.

-A blunt scratching tip found either on a device or a rock itself is a clumsy tool to use on a small stone and, if hard enough to scratch it, it may leave a noticeable mark.
+A blunt scratching tip found on a device or a rock itself is a clumsy tool to use on a small stone and, if hard enough to scratch it, it may leave a noticeable mark.

 Therefore, the best tool to use has a pointed tip.
-Even if you have to view the mark with a jeweler’s glass (another invaluable instrument for a rockhound), it’s a clean scratch and also not a big deal to the rest of the mineral.
+Even if you have to view the mark with a jeweler’s glass (another invaluable instrument for a rockhound), it’s a clean scratch and not a big deal to the rest of the mineral.

 This set uses minerals with a hardness of 2-9 on Mohs’ scale.
 It’s typical to not see Talc – the usual “1” referenced by the scale – in these kits because it’s regarded as the softest mineral around and won’t actually scratch anything.